yiminchen1999/MLC-Seq/README.md

 ```Bash
 source ~/Downloads/vir_env/bin/activate
 ```
-4. Go to the root directory of this project MLC-Seq-mian and install all the required libraries.
+4. Go to the root directory of MLC-Seq project and install all the required libraries.
 In our case enter
 ```Bash
 cd ~/Downloads/MLC-Seq-main
 pip install -r requirements.txt